vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 ### Hass.io Add-on

-You can also install and run Mealie as Hass.io Add-on direct in Home Assistant.
+It can also be installed as Hass.io Add-on direct in Home Assistant.

 Check this page for the installation details https://github.com/alexbelgium/hassio-addons/tree/master/mealie#installation